| 1997 |

 | 2002 |

-RFX5 forms homodimers in vivo and in vitro through a leucine-rich stretch (residues 62-68) N-terminal to its DNA binding domain; leucine at position 66 is critical for self-association, and dimerization-deficient RFX5 mutants fail to support higher-order DNA-protein complex formation on MHC-II conserved upstream sequences or MHC-II transcription in vivo. |
+RFX5 forms homodimers in vivo and in vitro via a leucine-rich stretch N-terminal to its DNA binding domain; leucine 66 is critical for self-association.
+Mutant RFX5 unable to dimerize fails to support formation of higher-order DNA-protein complexes on MHC-II conserved upstream sequences in vitro and fails to activate MHC-II transcription in vivo. |

 Molecular and cellular biology |